imnotartsy/Onshape-Connections/transformations/README.md

 ## To Run dice_demo.py
 - Using ```python3 dice_demo.py -p your-spike-prime-port``` with your workspace, did, wid, and eid in the ```document-preferences``` file.

+Note: The current configuration assumes the user has the port, that can be found with ```cd /dev``` and the port that looks like "tty.LEGO-SerialPortP"

 ## Utils (non runnable helper functions that are used across files)
 ```transform_utils.py``` - Implementation of transformation matrix operations (More docuementation here: https://docs.google.com/spreadsheets/d/1MutKDT-GvC54-6fMNVkxyB-l_KxuO7ptp8d1v82nCl4/edit#gid=0)